15+ ways to spend a day at the Whitewater Center

 Zip line over the rapids and through the trees

-Soar through the trees and over the water on one of the Whitewater Center’s zip-lining routes.
-Choose between Figure 8 (into the woods and over the water), Double Down (over the water, twice), Canyon Crossing, Canyon Zip, Pine Zip (a zip line/jump combo) or the two new zips that opened in September: North and South Rim Zips (over the canyon).
+Soar through the trees and over the water on a Whitewater Center zip-lining route.
+Choose between Figure 8 (into the woods and over the water), Double Down (over the water, twice), Pine Zip (a zip line/jump combo) or North and South Rim Zips (over the canyon).

 What to wear: Shirts with midriff covered, shorts or pants and closed-toed shoes.